JaceyStew6/CDA_M2i/Formation_CDA/Projet fil rouge/Dev/Projet-Service-Livraison-A-Domicile/Documentation/API/API_doc.md

    - Authentication: No
     - Request Body: None

-1. `GET /user/getAllArticlesFromRestaurant`
+1. `POST /user/getAllArticlesFromRestaurant`
     - Description: Endpoint to get all articles from a specific restaurant.
-    - Authentication: Yes
+   - Authentication: No
         - `restaurantId`: The id of the restaurant.
 This field is required.
     - Example: `{ "restaurantId": 1 }`